home

 probably daydreaming.

 Now Debbie gets to do what she’s always dreamed of doing, and she couldn’t be more grateful.
-When she isn’t writing novels, she is at the beach, playing with her kids, running, reading, e-mailing and watching indie films or just about anything on TV.
+When she isn’t writing novels, she is at the beach, playing with her kids, running, reading, playing guitar and singing, e-mailing and watching indie films or just about anything on TV.
 She has lived in the US, England, Greece, and Israel, and now lives in South Florida with her supportive husband and two terrific sons, who often eat take-out when Debbie is under deadline.

 Debbie’s first response from a publisher.
 Her query to them read: “I would like to become an author.
 How do I go about it?”
 She was ten years old.

-visit her MySpace page at myspace.com/debbiereedfischer
+visit her Twitter page at twitter.com/debbiereedfischer

 or her blog at debbierfischer.livejournal.com